Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 But the algorithm allows preventing the addition of the internal for solids parts into result.
 In this case the result solids will be manifold and not contain any internal parts.
 However, this option does not prevent from the occurrence of the internal edges or vertices in the faces.<br>
 Non-closed faces, free wires etc. located outside of any solid are always excluded from the result.

 The Volume Maker algorithm is implemented in the class BOPAlgo_MakerVolume.
 It is based on the General Fuse (GF) algorithm.
-All the options of the GF algorithm such as possibility to run algorithm in parallel mode, fuzzy option, safe mode, glue options and history support are also available in this algorithm.
+All the options of the GF algorithm (see @ref occt_algorithms_7_3a "GF Options") are also available in this algorithm.

 The requirements for the arguments are the same as for the arguments of GF algorithm - they could be of any type, but each argument should be valid and not self-interfered.